-Cellular senescence occurs when a cell can no longer divide or do its normal function.
-Basically, the cell just sits there giving off proinflammatory signals.
+Cellular senescence occurs when a cell can no longer divide or function normally.
+Basically, the cell just sits there, giving off pro-inflammatory signals.
 Those inflammatory factors can then impact the surrounding cells.
-Kind of like a meth dealer moving into the neighborhood… not good for the neighbors.
+Kind of like a drug dealer moving into the neighborhood… bringing down the whole area.

 The body can get rid of senescent cells pretty well – up to a point.
 But when too many senescent cells accumulate, things start going downhill.
 Recent research points to senescent cells actually causing a lot of the diseases of aging, rather than just being a symptom of aging.